Destination Dive: Date Set for Sinking of Decommissioned Mexican Patrol Boat, Creation of Artificial Reef and Underwater Park Near Puerto Nuevo

 And Cabo San Lucas has recently begun offering dive trips to its own artificial reef, thanks to Hurricane Odile.
 The category 4 storm devastated the Los Cabos area when it made landfall on September 14, 2014, but it did have at least one positive long-term effect: partially uncovering the forward half of the Lunderberg, a cargo ship that went down in 1954 while transporting gypsum plaster from San Marcos Island near Santa Rosalía.
 That the ship sunk so close to Land’s End is rather curious, and local legend has it that the first mate knowingly steered her to her doom after suffering massive gambling losses.
 Whatever the cause, the shipwreck is now the site of a burgeoning artificial reef, and the southernmost city’s most exciting new dive destination.

 Baja.com is a comprehensive online source of first-hand travel information for the Baja California Peninsula.
-We offer Baja travelers expert advice about local restaurants, hotels and vacation rentals, as well as guides, maps and articles about events, sports and activities.
-We provide bilingual customer support, information and sales seven days a week, 365 days a year.
+We offer Baja travelers expert advice about local restaurants, hotels, vacation rentals and activities, as well as guides, maps, complete event calendars and great stories about incredible travel destinations, from Tijuana to Cabo San Lucas.
+We also provide free personal travel consulting, planning and booking services in Los Cabos, Todos Santos and La Paz, with prices that match or are below best advertised price.
 For more information, please call toll-free (US/CAN) 855-BAJA-411 or email us at email@example.com.